A dirty or clogged fuel injector can cause classic engine problems like, lean misfire, rough idle, hesitation, and loss of power.

 - Lack of Maintenance

 So, High quality gasoline has detergents designed to keep injectors clean.
 Yes, This implies that cheap gas will take you down the fast road to clogged injectors.
-Finally, The equality of the fuel you use has a pronounced impact on injector life and cleanliness.
+Finally, The equality of the fuel you use has a pronounced impact on fuel injector life and cleanliness.

 Please Share DannysEnginePortal News